Academic Standing

 • Apply again to Sierra College

-• Complete and submit the Dismissal Readmission Petition to Admissions and Records
+• Submit the Dismissal Readmission Petition to Admissions and Records

 If you have been dismissed two times, the Dismissal Committee will review your petition.
 You may have your readmission postponed or denied if the committee thinks you have not presented enough evidence or that the problems leading to past dismissals have not been solved.